Kasu luxury real estate developer

 b.
 Title Deed and Other Paperwork

 This is probably the MOST important part of finalizing a property.
-Before you zero down on a property, make sure that the title is clear.
+Before you zero in on a property, make sure that the title is clear.
 This can be done at the office of the sub-registrar.
 Check that there are no known cases, pending disputes, liens on the property, etc. It is best to use the services of a lawyer in this case.

 c.
 Allotment Letter/Agreement of Sale/Sale Deed

-Once the initial payment is made, if the property is bought from a builder, make sure you get the “Allotment Letter”.
-Similarly, if the property is bought from the secondary market, get the “Agreement of Sale” from the seller.
-The purchase transaction is deemed incomplete without a “Sale deed” being executed and registered with the Registrar.
-If you avail of any financing options, this sale deed is hypothecated with the financer and you’d be issued a photocopy.
+Once the initial payment is made, if the property is bought from a builder, make sure you get the "Allotment Letter".
+Similarly, if the property is bought from the secondary market, get the "Agreement of Sale" from the seller.
+The purchase transaction is deemed incomplete without a "Sale deed" being executed and registered with the Registrar.
+If you avail of any financing options, this sale deed is hypothecated with the financer, and you'd be issued a photocopy.

 So you may not always visit your neighbours, but having a good neighbourhood is very important.
 Another vital issue to look at is access to shops/stores, schools, hospitals, and other major utilities.
 Having an effective transport system to/from work is also of paramount importance.

 As mandated, maintenance of the building is the responsibility of the developer for a certain period from the date of receipt of the Occupancy Certificate (OC).
-After this said period, the builder will commence the formation of the society with the elected representatives and register it.
+After this period, the builder will commence the formation of the society with the elected representatives and register it.
 The elected representatives will then take over the maintenance of the society on a regular basis.

 Also Read: RERA Decoded – Benefits For Real Estate Developers In India & Home Buyers